ckeditor/ckeditor4-docs/docs/guide/dev/integration/file_browse_upload/file_upload/README.md

 Starting from CKEditor 4.6, you can also pass additional data to the request using the `requestData` parameter of the {@linkapi CKEDITOR.editor.fileUploadRequest CKEDITOR.editor.fileUploadRequest} event.
 The data will be passed to all requests made by the {@linkapi CKEDITOR.fileTools.fileLoader file loader}.
 If you need to add some data only to requests made by a specific upload widget, you should use {@linkapi CKEDITOR.fileTools.uploadWidgetDefinition.additionalRequestParameters CKEDITOR.fileTools.uploadWidgetDefinition.additionalRequestParameters}

-To pass some data to the request, listen to the {@linkapi CKEDITOR.editor#fileUploadRequest fileUploadRequest} event and add the data as a property of `evt.requestData`:
+To pass some data to the request, listen to the {@linkapi CKEDITOR.editor#fileUploadRequest fileUploadRequest} event and add the data as a property of `evt.data.requestData`:

 	editor.on( 'fileUploadRequest', function( evt ) {
-		evt.requestData.foo = 'bar';
+		evt.data.requestData.foo = 'bar';
 	} );

-You can also pass additional files to the request, adding to `evt.requestData` an object with 2 keys:
+You can also pass additional files to the request, adding to `evt.data.requestData` an object with 2 keys:

 * `name` &ndash; The name of the file.
 * `file` &ndash; The file itself (as a `Blob` or `File` instance).